parsampsh/tvroom-backend/docs/api/genres/create.md

 ### Response
 Returns `403 Forbidden` when user has not permission.

-Returns `201 Created` when the user is created:
+Returns `201 Created` when the genre is created:

 ```json
 {